trustgraph-ai/trustgraph/docs/tech-specs/iam.md

 - **Multi-workspace access.** Users could be granted access to additional workspaces beyond their primary assignment.
 The workspace validation step checks a grant list instead of a single assignment.
+- **Workspace resolver.** Workspace resolution on each authenticated request — "given this user and this requested workspace, which workspace (if any) may the request operate on?" — is encapsulated in a single pluggable resolver.
+The open-source edition ships a resolver that permits only the user's single assigned workspace;
+  enterprise editions that implement multi-workspace access swap in a resolver that consults a permitted set.
+The wire protocol (the optional `workspace` field on the authenticated request) is identical in both editions, so clients written against one edition work unchanged against the other.
 - **Rules-based access control.** A separate access control service could evaluate fine-grained policies (per-collection permissions, operation-level restrictions, time-based access).
 The gateway